 Studio critiques, class discussions and/or short research assignments provide a unique opportunity for students to engage in a critical discourse using a shared vocabulary of art and design.
 During critiques students learn to assess and analyze each work of art in terms of process, meaning, how it could be improved and what questions it may pose.
 Critiques are also an opportunity for each student to be self-reflective about their own learning process and gain a unique perspective about what they have done, how it connects to other work they are seeing and how they have grown in the process.

-New General Education (GEN) Goals & ELOs

-Literacy, Visual and Performing Arts
+General Education (GE) Goals and Expected Learning Outcomes (ELOs) for Visual and Performing Arts (VPA):

-Goals:
+1. Goals: